debugmen/debugmen.github.io/_posts/2022-03-10-enabot_series_part_2.md

 *If only.* More often then not we'd go to a function which had our branch and we would have no clue what it was doing, and figuring it out would be a lot of work.
 We know it takes this branch because of the `0xca` but the function it goes into seems to just unlock and lock some threads.

-This shows how tedious and hard decoding some of these packets was.
-This one packet alone pretty much had 4 branch values up to this point, and it felt like each branch value had multiple functions which handled them.
-We'd find a few branch values of one branch in one function and a few others of the same branch in another.

-This is why we spent so much time in wireshark.
-As much fun as reversing code is, sometimes there are just better ways to do reversing.
-This packet was much easier to figure out by just trial and error.
-When we hit a brick wall with this approach, then we would reverse the relevant function, usually with a better picture in mind from the info we learned doing the trial and error.
+This is why we spent some of our time reversing in wireshark.
+Some of these packets we didn't even need to look at the decompiled code to figure out what was happening.
+We could just use trial and error.
+Especially as we got more and more accustomed to how this protocol worked.
+However, when we hit a brick wall with this approach, then we would reverse the relevant function, usually with a better picture in mind from the info we learned doing the trial and error.

+In this case, trial and error was the way to go.
 In the two motor packets we see 8 bytes in the last full row of bytes.
-The packets have different values.
+The packets have different values for these values.
 We figured that since we knew all other parts of the packet, those values must control the direction and speed.
 So we setup a test.

 A capture was started, then the ebo was only moved forward, the capture was stopped, and a new capture was made only moving backwards, etc. until we had all 4 directions.